 Further research published in The Journal of the American Medical Association in 2004 also shows, however, that the Mediterranean diet is an effective method of weight loss as well.
 In this particular study, almost 200 people with metabolic syndrome followed either a low fat or a Mediterranean diet for two and a half years.
 At the end of the study, 44% of patients who had followed the Mediterranean diet still had the condition - compared to a significantly higher 86% of the patients on the other diet.

 The same group on the Mediterranean diet experienced an overall decrease in body weight as well, suggesting that over even just a short period of time, this is an effective weight loss method.
 This was by 4kg in the Mediterranean group and just 1.2kg in the low fat diet group.

 In a similar study from 2008 involved 322 people with obesity.
 Participants followed either a calorie-restricted low fat diet, a calorie-restricted Mediterranean diet or a unrestricted low carbohydrate diet.
 The group who followed the Mediterranean diet showed similar results to the earlier study with an average weight loss of 4.4kg over one year.
 This is compared to the low fat group who lost 2.9kg and the unrestricted, low carbohydrate group who lost 4.7kg over the same time period.

 Find out more about the Mediterranean diet

 How important is exercise for weight loss?

-They’re equally important as each other, says Constantinos at Anytime Fitness, as they “work together in tandem”.
+Exercise and diet are equally important as each other for weight loss, says Constantinos at Anytime Fitness, as they "work together in tandem".